Purpose of the survey

 The ABS is committed to implementing the 'Standard for Sex, Gender, Variations of Sex Characteristics and Sexual Orientation Variables, 2020' for its household-based surveys, including the Monthly Population Survey.

 Who can I contact for more information?

-For help or more information about this survey, please call us on 1800 023 105 during business hours.
-For help outside these hours, please leave a message with your contact details and we will return your call as soon as possible.
+For help outside these hours please leave a message with your contact details and we will call you back to assist you.